jkpe/jkpe/README.md

 # 👋 Hi there!

-I'm a Solutions Architect at [DigitalOcean](https://www.digitalocean.com), passionate about creating proof of concepts and demos with cloud products.
+I'm a Solutions Architect at [DigitalOcean](https://www.digitalocean.com), passionate about Home Automation and Cloud Architecture.

 ## 🌟 About Me